Saksham6395/chatterbox/README.md

 ChatterBox is a modern social media app that brings a clean and minimalist experience for sharing thoughts in the form of short threads.

 Core functionalities include:
+- MVVM design pattern for clean separation of concerns
 - Register & login users using Firebase Auth
 - Add threads with text and image
 - Follow/unfollow users and view live follower counts